danjac/radiofeed-app/README.md

 docker-compose up --build -d
 ```

-Current tested versions are PostgresSQL 14+ and Redis 6.2+.
+Current tested versions are PostgreSQL 14+ and Redis 6.2+.

 Next copy `.env.example` to `.env`.
 The default settings should work with the Docker services provided, otherwise modify as needed, in particular `DATABASE_URL` and `REDIS_URL`.